baldwindavid/token_operator/README.md

 Posts.list_posts(author: author)
 ```

 But did we gain much out of this?
-Sure, we still only have a single `list_posts`
+Maybe it's nice that we only have a single `list_posts`
 function.
-The goal was not necessarily for less functions, but for the API to
+But the goal was not necessarily for less functions.
+It was for the API
-be clean and clear.
-It is also arguably less clear than simply adding a dedicated
+to be clean and clear.
+This is arguably less clear than simply adding a dedicated
-function for a collection of posts by author.
+function for a collection of posts by author like the following:

 ```elixir
 author = Accounts.get_user!(author_id)
 Posts.list_posts_by(author)
 ```

-Our context function can also cleanly communicate and lock down the required
+Our context function can then cleanly communicate and lock down the required
 struct type in our function's arguments.

 ```elixir